WenjieDu/PyPOTS/README.md

 print(dataset["X"].shape)  # (11988, 48, 37), 11988 samples, 48 time steps, 37 features
 # Model training.
 This is PyPOTS showtime.
 saits = SAITS(n_steps=48, n_features=37, n_layers=2, d_model=256, d_inner=128, n_heads=4, d_k=64, d_v=64, dropout=0.1, epochs=10)
+# Here I use the whole dataset as the training set because ground truth is not visible to the model, you can also split it into train/val/test sets
+saits.fit(dataset)
-saits.fit(dataset)  # train the model.
-Here I use the whole dataset as the training set, because ground truth is not visible to the model. imputation = saits.impute(dataset)  # impute the originally-missing values and artificially-missing values mae = cal_mae(imputation, X_intact, indicating_mask)  # calculate mean absolute error on the ground truth (artificially-missing values)
+imputation = saits.impute(dataset)  # impute the originally-missing values and artificially-missing values mae = cal_mae(imputation, X_intact, indicating_mask)  # calculate mean absolute error on the ground truth (artificially-missing values)
 ```